 Introduction to Power BI Development

-The modules introduces developers to the Power BI Service API, writing custom Visuals and embedding Power BI in custom applications
+The modules introduces developers to the Power BI REST API, writing custom Visuals and embedding Power BI in custom web portals.

 - Overview of Power BI Desktop and Power BI Service